App-Pricing/ApppricingSDK-Android/README.md

 }
 ```

-To obtain your `YOUR_API_KEY`, log in to the [AppPricing Dashboard](https://dash.apppricing.com), navigate to the API section, and copy your unique key as shown below:
+To obtain your `YOUR_API_KEY`, log in to the [AppPricing Dashboard](https://dash.apppricing.com), navigate to the Apps page, and copy your unique key as shown below:

 ![How to copy API key](https://dash.apppricing.com/image.png)